So, you want to get a job with one of the best bulge bracket banks out there.

 The term ‘bulge bracket’ is, in fact, slang.

 But not any kind of slang.

-Because this term refers to a group which comprises the biggest as well as the most profitable investment banks in the world, these are also multinational corporations that offer all kinds of services.
+Because this term refers to a group comprising the biggest and most profitable investment banks in the world, these are also multinational corporations offering all kinds of services.

 Their typical clients are governments and other large corporations and institutions.

 This information about their accounts brings us to the first thing you should gather from this article.